twolodzko/extraDistr/cran-comments.md

 ## Comments

-This is a bug fix release.
+This is a bug fix release (see NEWS).